 The impact of the deal is expected to resonate beyond retailers and manufacturers, with questions ranging from: why did the Kroger-Albertsons merger happen?
-Where will Kroger grow the most in share?
+Where will Kroger market share grow the most when adding Albertsons?
 Which shoppers will Kroger capture?
 What private label incrementality will the acquisition generate?
 How could eCommerce performance shift for the two retailers?

 What will the merger do for Kroger & Albertsons market share?

 Both Kroger and Albertsons’ retail performance has been mixed for the past three years.
 At the end of 2019, the two retailers maintained a CPG market share of 7.6% and 3.9% respectively.
 Market share reached highs of 7.8% for Kroger and 4.0% for Albertsons during the onset of COVID-19.
 However, the share gains between the two retailers diverged.
-Kroger’s share has dropped to a three-year low of 6.7%, while Albertsons is at a three-year high of 4.1%.
+Kroger market share has dropped to a three-year low of 6.7% at the end of September 2022, while Albertsons market share is at a three-year high of 4.1%.

 Should the two retailers combine, market share will continue on the same path as Kroger’s overall share performance, but share loss will be reduced from 90bps to only 60bps (pre-divestiture).
 A second outcome of the merger is that Kroger’s current store footprint has predominantly stayed within the central and southeast part of the US.
 By acquiring Albertsons, which operates heavily in the west and New England region, Kroger will expand its store footprint beyond the central US.
 Kroger can expect upwards of 10 points of CPG market share gains within the West and Mountain regions through Albertsons from consumers who live in the region.